 There has been a long and lucrative history of drilling for oil in this part of Orange County, which began as early as 1904, with a commercial oil field developed locally in 1922.
-As of 2025, there are two oil fields: the Newport field within City limits and the West Newport field within the City's sphere of influence.
-Section 1401 of the City Charter bans oil and gas drilling inside the incorporated area, and any annexed area has 10 years to comply with the standards detailed in the Charter.
+As of 2025, the well heads are located on two sites in unincorporated County territory along West Coast Highway.
+The wells are slant drilled under property within the City, into the area under the ocean which is called the Newport Offshore Oil Field. there are two oil fields: the Newport field within city limits, as the boundary extends three miles into the Pacific Ocean and the West Newport field within the city's sphere of influence.-Section 1401 of the City Charter bans oil and gas drilling inside the incorporated area, and any annexed area has 10 years to comply with the standards detailed in the Charter.
 The City owns 16 oil wells, 14 of which are operational, and 1 of which is used for water injection.
 There are also 33 abandoned wells, mainly along the northwest boundary.
 Oil wells are shown in Figure NR-1 below.

 Oil production in Newport Beach has declined from 60,000 barrels in the 1980s to 20,000 barrels per year in 2020.
 The City earns \$1 million to \$1.2 million annually from offshore oil and gas, which is deposited into the Tidelands Fund to support and maintain tidelands.
 California's climate goals include phasing out the extraction of oil and gas by 2045.
+The City should monitor and proactively address implementation of California laws to facilitate a sustainable transition and dependable revenue streams.